Dell replaces Bhatti in Scotland squad

 And Scottish Rugby say he "will continue his recovery from concussion at Bath".

-Full-back Sean Maitland was not in Gregor Townsend's tournament squad but was with the group.
+Full-back Sean Maitland was not in Gregor Townsend's tournament squad, but was with the group.
 He is now back at Saracens.

 Scotland squad